cheat/cheat/README.md

 per-keyphrase basis.
 In other words, the content for the `tar` cheatsheet lives in the `~/.cheat/tar` file.

-Provided that you have an `EDITOR` environment variable set, you may edit cheatsheets with:
+Provided that you have a `CHEAT_EDITOR`, `VISUAL`, or `EDITOR` environment variable set, you may edit cheatsheets with:

 ```sh
 cheat -e foo